-Working in close collaboration with the university’s Disability and Learning Difference Resource Center (DLDRC), the School of Law is committed to helping students with verified disabilities reach their fullest potential through meaningful accommodations and appropriate counseling.
+Working in close collaboration with the university’s Disability and Learning Difference Resource Center (DLDRC), the School of Law is committed to helping students with verified disabilities reach their fullest potential through reasonable accommodations.
 Accommodations are available for both permanent and temporary disabilities and may include such things as extra time on examinations or note takers for class.
 Professors are not told that a student receives accommodations, and information about the student's disability or accommodations does not become part of the student's permanent record.

 As soon as students are aware of a need for services, as early as the summer before starting law school, they should make an appointment to discuss the process with the DLDRC.

 Frequently Asked Questions